-M.2 is an SSD standard, which uses up to four PCIe lanes and utilizes up to Gen3 (PM2) speeds.
+M.2 is an SSD standard, which uses up to four PCIe lanes and utilizes Gen3 speeds.
 Most popularly paired with NVMe SSDs, this standard offers substantially faster transfer speeds and seek time than SATA interface standards.
 All M.2 devices are designed to connect via a card-bus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.

-The M.2 Key-M 80mm connector (PM2) supports PCIe and SATA devices.
-This socket will support Key-M devices of 80mm, 60mm, and 42mm length.
+M.2 Key-M (1) supports PCIe devices, while M.2 Key-M (2) supports both PCIe and SATA devices.

+This socket will support Key-M devices of 110mm, 80mm, 60mm, and 42mm length.

-13. PCIe Slot x16/x8
+12. PCIe Slot x16/x8